FoloToy/folotoy-doc/docs/installation/flyio.md

 <img width="1531" alt="image" src="https://github.com/FoloToy/folotoy-doc/assets/1455685/92eadfca-7f98-476b-87a5-5a8cfd16cfd8" />

-Four variables need to be added in total, where OPENAI_OPENAI_KEY, OPENAI_TTS_KEY, and OPENAI_WHISPER_KEY can use the same apiKey.
+Four variables need to be added in total, where `OPENAI_OPENAI_KEY`, `OPENAI_TTS_KEY`, and `OPENAI_WHISPER_KEY` can use the same `apiKey`.

-* MQTT_PASSWORD: This password is the same as the one used by the "folotoy" user in the previous "passwd" file.
+* MQTT_PASSWORD: This password is the same as the one used by the "folotoy" user in the previous `passwd` file.
 Please keep it consistent.
 * OPENAI_OPENAI_KEY: This is the apiKey for OpenAI.
 * OPENAI_TTS_KEY: This is the apiKey for OpenAI Text-to-Speech.
 * OPENAI_WHISPER_KEY: This is the apiKey for OpenAI Whisper.

-You can also create the secrets by modifying the set_secrets.sh file in the directory and executing the command ./set_secrets.sh.
+You can also create the secrets by modifying the `set_secrets.sh` file in the directory and executing the command `./set_secrets.sh`.
 The effect is the same as adding them in the Fly.io dashboard.
-For example, the content of my set_secrets.sh file is as follows
+For example, the content of my `set_secrets.sh` file is as follows

 ```
 fly secrets set MQTT_PASSWORD="Ev6****cDB"